Audio-WestlakeU/NBSS/README.md

 ## Performance
 SpatialNet:
 - SOTA performance on 6 public datasets for all the three tasks (Speech Separation, Denoising and Dereverberation) in multichannel case.
+Below is the results on the SMS-WSJ dataset.
+![图片](images/results.png)

 - Relatively low computational cost and small model size.
-- The results on SMS-WSJ (the results for other datasets is presented in [4])
-![图片](images/results.png)
-- The model size and computational cost
 ![图片](images/model_size_and_flops.png)